BC Bus Pass

 Seniors: BC Free sailing between Monday - Thursday for seniors on passenger fares on some routes and sailings.
 Please present your BC Services Card, BC Gold Care Card (age 65 or greater), or either a valid BC Driver's License, BC Identification Card or Birth Certificate coupled with proof of residency in BC when you arrive at the terminal.
 Not available for some peak dates and routes (exact days and routes on website).
 Also offer discounts for people with disabilities (need to apply for a BC Ferries Accessibility Fare Identification Card).

 Better at Home

 Tel: 604-536-9348 (Central Intake)

 For seniors, 65 years and older and aimed at helping individuals stay in their homes.
 Offers transportation to appointments, light housekeeping, yard work, social programs, friendly visitors and grocery shopping.
 A small fee for some services, on a sliding scale depending on income.
 Services vary somewhat depending on region so call the central intake number for further details.

 Concession transit fares

-Less expensive transit fares for HandyCard holders, seniors 65 years and older and youth 14 to 18 years with valid photo identification proving age, and children 5 to 13 years.
+Less expensive transit fares for HandyCard holders.
+Also for seniors 65 years and older and youth 14 to 18 years with valid photo identification proving age, and children 5 to 13 years.
 Children under 5 years ride free when accompanied by an adult (maximum 4 children per adult).

 Tel: 604-575-6600 (book a trip) 604-953-3680 (sign up)

 A door-to-door shared-ride service makes going places easier.
 It uses specially-equipped vehicles designed to carry passengers with physical or cognitive disabilities who need assistance to using public transit.
 If you have a physical or cognitive disability and are unable to use public transit without assistance, you’re eligible to use HandyDART.
 To apply, print out the application form from the website and send in or call 604-953-3680.